praksharma/Programming/MATLAB GUIDE 2017/README.md

 BTW, it was a FEM solver (from scratch) to solver 2D beams, frames and trusses.
 I had a seperate GUI to input the geometry (I lost it).
 It used Linear shape function.
 You could plot the shear force diagram (SFD) and bending moment diagram (BMD) for beams alongside the displacement.

 ![Prakhar Sharma](https://user-images.githubusercontent.com/70601302/158072157-d0bc5313-a195-4399-9997-702056b20cf7.jpg)

+Ok, it wasn't lost.
+It is still there.
+FEM/Thesis folder.